 Though much less common, diabetic (neurotrophic) and arterial (ischemic) ulcers can be equally dangerous if left untreated.
 Their cause, appearance, location, and treatment are different from venous ulcers, so it is important to have an expert diagnose them.
 If left untreated and infected, they can lead to amputation.

-Diabetic or neurotrophic ulcers are a result of an impaired sensation in the feet and decrease in wound healing, usually from diabetic nerve damage.
+Diabetic or neurotrophic ulcers are a result of an impaired sensation in the feet and a decrease in wound healing, usually from diabetic nerve damage.
 They occur at pressure points on the bottom of the feet or wherever a wound has formed.
 Because of the lack of sensation, the patient is often unaware of them.
 It is important that diabetic patients inspect their feet daily.
 They can be pink/red or brown/black with a punched out or calloused/cracked border.

 Ulcer Treatments and Prevention